 With the “war on terror” AKA the “war in Iraq” I have wrestled with the question: WWJD?
-Recently I had to admit being challenged by it from a bumper sticker.
+I have to admit recently being challenged by the question on a bumper sticker.

-Politics aside, (because one’s fury at or approval of G.W.
+Politics aside, (because anyone else’s fury at or approval of G.W.
 Bush does not inform my thinking), it would seem that what I’m trying to resolve is a question of religion.
 And yet, while political rigidity does not inform my thinking, neither do dogma or mysticism.

-Even atheists who oppose the war must admit that they are oddly in league with those Christians who similarly insist upon peace at any cost, that killing is wrong no matter what the provocation, and that the enemy, whoever it is, needs to be approached sternly but with both logic and limits.
-Atheists-for-Peace (in Iraq), if that describes them adequately, stop short of like-minded Christians-for-Peace, who can be relied upon to add prayer to their solution.
+Even atheists who oppose the war must admit that they are oddly in league with those Christians who similarly insist upon peace at any cost, who argue that killing is wrong no matter what the provocation, and that the enemy, whoever it is, needs to be approached sternly but with both logic and limits.
+Atheists-for-Peace-in-Iraq, if that describes them adequately, stop short of like-minded Christians-for-Peace, for the latter can be relied upon to add prayer to their solution.

-I have some politically liberal friends (liberal in the modern, government-hugging sense) whom I love and respect and struggle to understand.
-We avoid arguing, probably because to do so would inform neither of us but would drive us apart, which would be stupid because neither we nor they will affect the course of this war.
+I have some politically liberal friends (liberal in the modern, government-hugging sense) whom I love and respect — and struggle to understand.
+We avoid arguing, probably because to do so would persuade neither of us but would drive us apart, which would be stupid because turning ourselves against each other will not affect the course of this war.

 I have supported it, in general, since the USA began cleaning up first Afghanistan and then Iraq.
 Yes, I trust President G.W.
-Bush, a lot more than I trusted his opponents and his predecessor.
+Bush and his political cohort a lot more than I trusted his opponents and his predecessor.
 But I’m willing to ask myself whether this is right.
 Am I supporting the destruction of the world?
-Am I, out of ignorance, in collusion with satan, as my Christians-for-Peace friends might hope I come to realize?
-What does satan want?
-Does this war serve satan, or would our avoidance of this war serve satan better?
+Am I, out of ignorance, in collusion with Satan, as my Christians-for-Peace friends might hope I come to realize?
+What does Satan want?
+Does this war serve Satan, or would our avoidance of this war serve Satan better?
 What does Jesus want?
 What would Jesus do?
 What is the difference between this and all other threats?

-So in searching for the answer to this deepening ethical dilemma – How can I support a war that confutes the teaching of Jesus? – I have drawn upon the inspiration of my own faith.
+So in searching for the answer to this deepening ethical dilemma – How does my support of a war confute the teaching of Jesus? – I have drawn upon the inspiration of my own faith.
 For instruction, I have read the Bible.
 And what follows is what I see.

 When Jesus came right out and said Do this and Don’t do that, he confused his followers, including us, more than when he taught by example and parable.
 I don’t struggle with the counsel to walk another mile and turn the other cheek.
 That’s illogical because it is elegant and noble and just might do more to confound an individual member of the enemy’s forces than resisting.
 When he invited the holier-than-thous to cast the first stone, he really was inviting them to compare themselves with their intended victim.

-When he asked whose picture was on the conqueror’s coin, he was pointing out that money is of the earth (has it ever been different?) and is controlled by whomever is in power, while people are not Caesar’s but belong to God.
-Resisting Caesar would amount to wasting energy fighting Romans.
+When he asked whose picture was on the conqueror’s coin, he was pointing out that money is of the earth (Has it ever been different?) and is controlled by whomever is in power, while people are not Cæsar’s but belong to God.
+Resisting Cæsar would amount to wasting energy fighting Romans.
 By their faith in his illogical pronouncement, his followers were able to create something that eventually would rule Rome, not submit to it.

-But the enemies everyone could identify with in that era were, for all their power and arrogance, were predictable people.
+But the enemies everyone could identify with in that era, for all their power and arrogance, were predictable people.
 One could even describe would-be conquerors as “civil,” disciplined people.
 Throughout history, there have been many organized forces which descended upon the innocent and conquered without mercy, but their objective was to control and subjugate a nation, a region, or the known world, not to annihilate, and especially not to annihilate out of apoplectic hatred for their chosen enemy.
 In present time, apoplectic hatred of all Americans is the motive of those who started this.

 Attempts at conquest involve nation rising against nation, either to settle a grievance or to satisfy a charismatic if arrogant, self-appointed, self-worshipping ruler.
 Even though Hitler and Stalin were perhaps the most sinister and duplicitous of them all, they still made a pretense of civility and honor.
 They needed to be glorified and, even though they made mockery of it, they pretended at diplomacy.
 Kim Jung-Il does the same today, and will probably not rest until he has attempted to bring more of the world into his fold of worshippers.
 Not that anyone actually worships him, but he doesn’t know it, such is his delusion like that of Hitler and Stalin, a few Roman emperors, and others.

-Islam suffers from the same sort of self-destructive forces in the person of a few ruling do-no-wrong clerics.
+Islam suffers from the same sort of self-destructive leadership in the person of a few ruling do-no-wrong clerics.
 But Islam is not a country or an ethnic group.
 Nor is it a unified religious body such as the Roman Catholic Church.
-Islam is a body of ideas, some of them religious, some even grounded in faith (as opposed to religion or dogma), but Islam is bedlam in that it is not the property of any orderly clerical hierarchy.
+Islam is a body of ideas, some of them religious, some even grounded in faith (as opposed to religion or dogma), but Islam is bedlam in that it is not the property of any single, orderly, clerical hierarchy.
 The high priests of Islam don’t even appear to be interested in finding their own common ground or representing their teaching to the world.
 (Something like that could also be said about the intolerant, hate-motivated splinter groups of so-called Christians, up to a point.)

 The high priests of Islam’s most self-destructive splinter groups aren’t interested in civility amongst themselves or representing their teaching to the world because it is not their objective to win converts.
 They are preaching hatred for anything and anyone who is not themselves.
 They don’t want slaves.
 There is no place in their world for converted followers or repentant non-Muslims.
-It is ironic that they now have a few tools that they did not have a century or even a quarter century ago, and all are the products of civilized societies: broadcast media to spread their message, money from oil or plunder (whatever the difference might be), the armaments that their money can buy, and most diabolical of all, the open borders that free societies have permitted in the name of humanity.
-Ironically, too, they (the high priests of Islam’s most self-destructive splinter groups) have the complicity of a fawning American communications media, motivated not by love for radical Islam but by hatred for a common enemy, George Bush.
+It is ironic that they now have a few tools that they did not have a century or even a quarter century ago, and all are the products of civilized societies: broadcast media to spread their message, money from oil or plunder (whatever the difference might be), the armaments that their money can now buy, and most diabolical of all, the open borders that tolerant societies have permitted in the name of humanity.
+Ironically, too, they (the high priests of Islam’s most self-destructive splinter groups) have the complicity of a fawning American communications media, motivated not by love for radical Islam but by the media’s collective hatred for a common enemy, George Bush.